TheLovinator1/teamspeak/README.md

+# Don't use this :-)

+Better containers are out there, you should use the [official Teamspeak image](https://hub.docker.com/_/teamspeak) instead.

 # TeamSpeak3 Server

 TeamSpeak is proprietary Voice over IP software that allows computer users to speak on a chat channel with fellow